FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 The meaning of each property is consistent with the 'toml' configuration file。

-Create the file 'fisco' in the project's home directory-config.xml ', copy the following configuration content, and modify each configuration item according to the actual situation。
+Create a file 'fisco-config.xml' in the home directory of the project, copy the following configuration content, and modify each configuration item according to the actual situation。

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>